This review was first published on my Goodreads account over here.

 Sigh.
 I really wanted to like Armada.
 I really, really did.
 I thoroughly enjoyed Ready Player One, and was looking forward to Armada, like, a lot.
 I had multiple coworkers (I work in a public library) on the lookout for Express copies for me (new books that have a different code in the catalog so they can’t be put on hold; they are grabbable on a first-come-first-served basis), and eventually got an ARC from the purchasing department.

 But Armada fell completely flat for me.
 It disappointed me on so many levels.
 And I want to make this clear: It’s not disappointing just because I had high hopes and it didn’t measure up.
 It’s disappointing on an objective level.
 The narrator character (Zack Lightman) is kind of a terrible person (it’s one of those things that could be mitigated by a secondary character pointing out his shortcomings, which would at least reassure me that Cline knows what a selfish shit his main guy is; but since he doesn’t, the jerkiness is just left hanging out there with no repercussions which makes it annoying.
 More on this later), and the plot is predictable.
 Horribly predictable.
-Like my friend who read it predicted the ending when she was maybe 70 pages in, and when I got to the end and told her she was right (I read faster than she does), her response in Google chat was, “UGH! what? no. what?
+Like my friend who read it predicted the ending when they were maybe 70 pages in, and when I got to the end and told them they were right (I read faster than she does), their response in Google chat was, “UGH! what? no. what?
 UGH. but also sooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo

 ooooooooooooooooooo predictable.”
-She did not finish the novel.
+They did not finish the novel.

 Okay, so.
 I will try to avoid spoilers insofar as I can, but I’m also feeling like avoiding spoilers is kind of silly since, if you have any knowledge of science fiction tropes/classics at all, you will totally see the end of this book coming.